Simulated Annealing for Quadratic and Higher-Order Unconstrained Integer Optimization: Results

-Let us summarize the basic properties of these models.
-The fully connected model $E^{\text{FC}}_{p,u}(\bm{z})$ consists of fully connected quadratic terms and on-site terms of degree $p$.
-Its ground-state energy is $-N(N+1)/2$.
-The multilinear model $E^{\text{ML}}_{p,u}(\bm{z})$ contains $p$-body multilinear interactions with periodic boundary conditions, $z_{i + N} = z_i$.
-Its ground-state energy is $-N$.
-Both of these models have analytically known ground-state energies.
-In contrast, the ground-state energy of the random interaction model $E^{\text{RI}}_{p,u}(\bm{z})$ is generally difficult to determine, since it consists of interaction terms generated by selecting $p$ variable indices with repetition allowed, and assigning each term a coefficient $J_{i_1,\ldots,i_p}$ sampled uniformly from $[-1,1]$.
-We set the number of interaction terms to 1000 so that the model becomes sparse.
-Note that this construction naturally produces on-site terms such as $z_i^{k}$ for some positive integer $k$.
+{ We benchmark these models from the following viewpoints.
+The fully connected model provides a dense interaction structure with a large number of terms, leading to a high computational cost, while its ground-state energy is analytically known to be $-N(N+1)/2$.
+The multilinear model also has an analytically known ground-state energy, $-N$; however, for large $p$, it becomes extremely difficult to reach the ground state by single-variable updates, since an interaction term vanishes if any one of its variables takes the value zero, resulting in a large number of configurations with nearly flat energy contributions.
+Finally, the random interaction model is sparse and has a relatively small number of interaction terms, but its ground state is nontrivial. }

 The remainder of this section is organized as follows.
-In Sect.~\ref{sect_time}, we analyze how the SA runtime depends on the model parameters $u$ and $p$.
-In Sect.~\ref{sect_temperature}, we verify that the initial and final temperatures used in SA, as described in Sect.~\ref{subsect-init-temp}, are appropriate for these models.
+In Sect.~\ref{sect_time}, we analyze how {the annealing time depends on the model parameters $u$ and $p$ for a fixed number of sweeps. } In Sect.~\ref{sect_temperature}, we verify that the initial and final temperatures used in SA, as described in Sect.~\ref{subsect-init-temp}, are appropriate for these models.
 In Sect.~\ref{sect_sweeps}, we examine how the energy decreases as a function of the number of sweeps.
 In Sect.~\ref{sect_energy}, we evaluate the performance of SA on these models in terms of both solution quality and annealing time.